Continually Updated Clinical Reference

 CCLE may be a devastating and disfiguring cutaneous disease, but significant systemic involvement occurs in less than 5-10% of patients.
 A higher percentage of patients with SCLE have systemic involvement, but severe renal disease is uncommon.
 Mucocutaneous abnormalities occur in 85% of patients with SLE and may involve the skin, hair, or mucous membranes.
 Renal disease occurs in 50-100% of patients with SLE and ranges from mildly abnormal findings in urinalysis to rapidly progressive and fulminant renal failure.
 Anti–double-stranded DNA (dsDNA) is a laboratory marker for patients with SLE at increased risk of developing renal disease.
 In contrast, patients with SCLE without renal disease more frequently have detectable anti-Ro/SSA and anti-La/SSB antibodies.

-Wegener granulomatosis is an uncommon systemic disorder characterized by granulomatous and necrotizing inflammation of the upper and lower respiratory tracts and the kidneys.
+Granulomatosis with polyangiitis is an uncommon systemic disorder characterized by granulomatous and necrotizing inflammation of the upper and lower respiratory tracts and the kidneys.
 Chronic renal failure occurs in 35% of patients.
 Skin involvement occurs in 14-77% of patients and is associated with a higher frequency of renal involvement.
-Cutaneous lesions include purpura (most commonly on lower legs), subcutaneous nodules, and ulcers.
-Although cutaneous biopsy findings frequently are nonspecific, 2 distinct histologic findings have been described including leukocytoclastic vasculitis and granulomatous inflammation.
-Leukocytoclastic vasculitis is more common and is associated with palpable purpura, a more aggressive course, a higher frequency of renal disease, and an overall poorer prognosis.
+[9, 10] Cutaneous lesions include purpura (most commonly on lower legs), subcutaneous nodules, and ulcers.

 Polyarteritis nodosa

 Diseases that fall under the classification of polyarteritis/periarteritis nodosa (PAN) probably represent a group of distinct disorders with common cutaneous manifestations.
 These disorders may be subclassified as either systemic PAN or solely cutaneous PAN.
-Cutaneous lesions are reported to occur in 25-50% of patients with systemic PAN.
-Cutaneous lesions of PAN include livedo reticularis and ulceration due to a necrotizing vasculitis and subcutaneous nodules resulting from aneurysms of superficial vessels.
-Renal involvement occurs in 25-60% of patients with systemic PAN and is a poor prognostic indicator.
-Many cases of systemic PAN have been associated with HBV infection.
-Alternatively, as many as 25% of cases with cutaneous PAN have been associated with HCV infection.
+Cutaneous lesions are reported to occur in 25-50% of patients with systemic PAN and include livedo reticularis and ulceration due to a necrotizing vasculitis and subcutaneous nodules caused by aneurysms of superficial vessels.

 Cholesterol emboli

 Cholesterol emboli may affect any organ; however, the skin and kidneys are affected most commonly.
 The subacute nature of this disorder frequently results in an inaccurate diagnosis; however, skin biopsy may readily reveal the diagnosis.
-Emboli can develop spontaneously or follow an invasive vascular procedure such as an arteriogram.
+[14] Emboli can develop spontaneously or follow an invasive vascular procedure such as an arteriogram.
 Embolization may occur either shortly after the procedure or many weeks later.
 Renal failure resulting from cholesterol emboli may evolve slowly or transpire precipitously.
 The cutaneous signs of cholesterol emboli include livedo reticularis, petechiae, purpura, and blue toes.
-Since aortic atherosclerotic plaques are the primary source of emboli, the lower extremities are affected most commonly.
+Because aortic atherosclerotic plaques are the primary source of emboli, the lower extremities are affected most commonly.

 Patients frequently develop constitutional symptoms (eg, fever, myalgias) that may complicate the clinical picture further.
-Laboratory studies, although not diagnostic, are fairly characteristic, demonstrating not only a leukocytosis and elevated erythrocyte sedimentation rate but also an eosinophilia.
+Laboratory studies, although not diagnostic, are fairly characteristic, demonstrating not only a leukocytosis and elevated erythrocyte sedimentation rate (ESR) but also an eosinophilia.
 Specific organ involvement may be reflected in laboratory abnormalities.
 Serum amylase, creatine kinase, or hepatic transaminases may be elevated in association with pancreatic, muscle, or hepatic involvement, respectively.

 Hepatitis C virus